clicked

 Scottish middleweight Sam Hickey (2-0, 1 KO) blew away Lewis Howells (3-2), dropping him three times inside the opening round.

 Body shots did the damage for the 25-year-old.
 Howells went over for the first time when Hickey tagged a hard body shot on the end of a snappy combination.
-Although he got up, the writing was on the wall - dropped twice more with well picked left hooks downstairs.
-The third knockdown was

 The pick of the untelevised undercard action saw Billy Deniz (13-0, 5 KOs) and Mickey Ellison (15-8, 5 KOs) meet over eight rounds at light heavyweight.

 The fiery Deniz fights out of Joe Gallagher’s Champs Camp stable in Manchester and has become a popular attraction on the small hall circuit.
-The aggressive 24-year-old - who is known as ‘The Turkish Tyson’ - is a crowd pleasing fighter and, keen to make his mark, stunned Ellison with a big left hook within the opening moments.
+The aggressive 24-year-old - who is known as ‘The Turkish Tyson’ - is a crowd-pleasing fighter and, keen to make his mark, stunned Ellison with a big left hook within the opening moments.

 Former Central Area champion Ellison has a patchy record but is a capable fighter with decent fundamentals.
 He covered up and answered back with some nice right hands of his own.
-He kept things steady and his punches straight while the looser, more explosive Deniz, moved and tried to walk him into power shots.
+He kept things steady and his punches straight while the looser, more explosive Deniz, moved and tried walking him into power shots.

-Mauro Silva, 7-0 (3 KOs), remained unbeaten with a six-round decision win over Emmanuel Zion at middleweight.
+Mauro Silva (7-0, 3 KOs), remained unbeaten with a six-round decision win over Emmanuel Zion at middleweight.

 The unbeaten Mancunian is a spiteful fighter who will be better for the experience.
 It will be interesting to see how much backing he is given and just how quickly he is pushed over the next twelve months.